The Golden Girls: Casting

 In the pilot script, Blanche was described as "more Southern than Blanche DuBois", so McClanahan was perplexed when she was asked by director Sandrich during the filming of the pilot not to use the strong Southern accent she had developed, but to use her natural Oklahoma accent instead.
 Once the show was picked up for a first season, new director Paul Bogart felt exactly the opposite, insisting that McClanahan use a Southern accent.
 McClanahan deliberately exaggerated her accent, stating, "I played Blanche the way I felt Blanche.
 She thought an accentuated Southern accent... would be sexy and strong and attractive to men.
 She wanted to be a Southern heroine, like Vivien Leigh.
 In fact, that's who I think she thought she was."

 Though Harris had created the character of Dorothy with a "Bea Arthur type" in mind, Littlefield and the producers initially envisioned actress Elaine Stritch for the part.
 Stritch's audition flopped, however, and under the impression that Arthur did not want to participate, Harris asked McClanahan if she could persuade Arthur, with whom she worked previously on the CBS sitcom Maude, to take the role.
 Arthur flipped upon reading the script, but felt hesitant about McClanahan's approach, as she did not "want to play (their Maude characters) Maude and Vivian meet Sue Ann Nivens."
 She reconsidered, however, after hearing that McClanahan and White had switched roles.

 Arthur and White worked well together in shared mutual respect, but they did not pursue a personal friendship with one another outside of The Golden Girls set.
 Arthur's son, Matthew Saks, later spoke of tension between the two actresses, stating that his mother, "unknowingly carried the attitude that it was fun to have somebody to be angry at...It was almost like Betty became her nemesis, someone she could always roll her eyes about at work."
 Both actresses had dramatically different training and acting backgrounds; Saks commented on White's habit of breaking the fourth wall to engage and joke with the studio audience during breaks between filming, which Arthur found unprofessional.
+“Those two couldn’t warm up to each other if they were cremated together,” co-producer Marsha Posner Williams recalled during a celebration of the series’ 40th anniversary in 2025.
+Williams added that Arthur referred to White as a "cunt" on more than one occasion.
 In 2011, White stated that she believed it was her "positive attitude" and perky demeanor that got on Arthur's nerves.
-However, Arthur preferred that her three castmates and she all break for lunch together on workdays.
+However, Arthur preferred that all four castmates break together for workday lunch.